 By News Team

-With Oleksandr Usyk a potential future opponent for Anthony Joshua later this year, we profile the Ukrainian’s career and look at how he has got to this point.
+With Oleksandr Usyk a potential future opponent for Anthony Joshua next year, we profile the Ukrainian’s career and look at how he has got to this point.

 Dillian Whyte was the WBO’s number one contender for quite some time but Usyk has been pushed to the top due to his ‘super champion’ status.
 The Ukrainian previously dominated the cruiserweight division, picking up the WBA, WBC, IBF and WBO cruiserweight titles.

 He was the undisputed champion of the cruiserweight division before making the jump up to heavyweight last year and, therefore, qualifies as a ‘super champion’.
 One of the sanctioning bodies states that if a ‘super champion’ moves up or down a weight class they are entitled to become immediate mandatory challenger.

 The Ukrainian-born southpaw made his professional boxing debut in 2013 and has smashed through opponents ever since.
 He stands at 6′ 3″ and has a reach of 78”.
 Usyk, the current WBO mandatory heavyweight title challenger, is a former undisputed cruiserweight world champion and boasts an impressive fight record of 17 wins with 13 of those being by way of knockout.
 He has boxed a total of 132 rounds in his professional career.

 Usyk became the undisputed cruiserweight world champion while dominating the division and was the first boxer to hold all four major world championship titles at cruiserweight.
 Since moving up to the heavyweight division he’s regarded as a ‘super champion’ and was victorious in his debut fight by means of knockout against Chazz Witherspoon in October 2019 before beating Chisora.